gryphoncommand/punkvision/README.md

 A realtime vision program for FRC teams.

+## Installing Dependencies

+If you are on a macbook (school-issued in our case), run `./scripts/install_schoolmac.sh`.

+If you are on an Debian/Ubuntu distribution of linux, run `sudo ./scripts/install_ubuntu.sh`

 ## Installing

 Set `./TE.AM`'s contents to your team number seperated into the middle IP notation.